 You may also be able to take advantage of museum free days.
 Some museums have a regularly scheduled free day, afternoon, or evening; if you visit during that time, you will not have to pay admission.
 For example, museums in major cities like New York City, San Francisco, and Chicago all offer free days and discounted admission.

 Bank of America's Museums on Us program, meanwhile, offers its cardholders one free general admission to one of over 200 participating museums on the first full weekend of each month.
 You will need to show a photo ID and a Bank of America, U. S. Trust, or Merrill Lynch debit or credit card to receive your free admission.

 Smithsonian magazine's Museum Day Live! program also offers free admission to two people from the same household to one participating museum.
 Museum Day Live! is held at the end of September; actual dates vary by year.
 To participate, you must request your tickets in advance via the magazine's Museum Day Live! website, then download and print the tickets.

 Tip: Some museums will allow you to use your smartphone or tablet to show your ticket.
 Check with your museum or the ticket email from Museum Day Live!

 Some museums offer discounts to special categories of visitors.
 Examples include:

-- Local residents.
-To encourage people from the community to visit, some museums offer admission discounts to local residents.
+- Local residents—To encourage people from the community to visit, some museums offer admission discounts to local residents.
 Be sure to bring proof of residency.

 These museum cards can be a good deal, but they can also cost you more than you might think.
-You have to pay for the card itself, so you should do some math and figure out whether the discounts you will receive will exceed the cost of the museum card.
+You have to pay for the card itself, so you should do some math and decide whether the discounts you will receive will exceed the cost of the museum card.

-Again, a few minutes with your calculator should tell you whether or not this type of museum card is a good deal for you.
+To make things more enticing—and confusing—some museum cards also include free public transportation, but for a higher card price.
+A few minutes with your calculator should tell you whether or not this type of museum card is a good deal for you.